sammybakri/Undefined/README.md

 Next.js Project

-This is a Next.js project that has its node_modules directory remove to account for size.
+This is a Next.js project that has its node_modules directory as well as most directories and files that are initialid when creating a next.js project.
 Please follow the instructions below to set up the project on your local machine.

 Setup